If you’re in search of beaches near Cork City, you’ve landed in the right place.

 What is the closest beach to Cork City?

 At 27 minutes away, the nearest beach to Cork City is Fountainstown Beach.
-Myrtleville Beach comes in at a close second at 29 minutes away (this will vary depending on where in the City you are).
+Myrtleville Beach comes in at a close second at 29 minutes away.

 What beaches near Cork City are less than 40 minutes away?